Protein purification: Ultracentrifugation

 Centrifugation is a process that uses centrifugal force to separate mixtures of particles of varying masses or densities suspended in a liquid.
 When a vessel (typically a tube or bottle) containing a mixture of proteins or other particulate matter, such as bacterial cells, is rotated at high speeds, the inertia of each particle yields a force in the direction of the particles velocity that is proportional to its mass.
 The tendency of a given particle to move through the liquid because of this force is offset by the resistance the liquid exerts on the particle.
 The net effect of "spinning" the sample in a centrifuge is that massive, small, and dense particles move outward faster than less massive particles or particles with more "drag" in the liquid.
 When suspensions of particles are "spun" in a centrifuge, a "pellet" may form at the bottom of the vessel that is enriched for the most massive particles with low drag in the liquid.

 Non-compacted particles remain mostly in the liquid called "supernatant" and can be removed from the vessel thereby separating the supernatant from the pellet.
-The rate of centrifugation is determined by the angular acceleration applied to the sample, typically measured in comparison to the g.
+The rate of centrifugation is determined by the angular acceleration applied to the sample, typically measured in comparison to the g-force.
 If samples are centrifuged long enough, the particles in the vessel will reach equilibrium wherein the particles accumulate specifically at a point in the vessel where their buoyant density is balanced with centrifugal force.
 Such an "equilibrium" centrifugation can allow extensive purification of a given particle.

-Sucrose gradient centrifugation — a linear concentration gradient of sugar (typically sucrose, glycerol, or a silica based density gradient media, like Percoll) is generated in a tube such that the highest concentration is on the bottom and lowest on top.
-Percoll is a trademark owned by GE Healthcare companies.
+Sucrose gradient centrifugation—a linear concentration gradient of sugar (typically sucrose, glycerol, or a silica-based density gradient media, like Percoll)—is generated in a tube such that the highest concentration is on the bottom and lowest on top.
 A protein sample is then layered on top of the gradient and spun at high speeds in an ultracentrifuge.
 This causes heavy macromolecules to migrate towards the bottom of the tube faster than lighter material.
 During centrifugation in the absence of sucrose, as particles move farther and farther from the center of rotation, they experience more and more centrifugal force (the further they move, the faster they move).
 The problem with this is that the useful separation range within the vessel is restricted to a small observable window.
-Spinning a sample twice as long doesn't mean the particle of interest will go twice as far, in fact, it will go significantly further.
+Spinning a sample twice as long does not mean the particle of interest will go twice as far; in fact, it will go significantly further.
 However, when the proteins are moving through a sucrose gradient, they encounter liquid of increasing density and viscosity.
 A properly designed sucrose gradient will counteract the increasing centrifugal force so the particles move in close proportion to the time they have been in the centrifugal field.
 Samples separated by these gradients are referred to as "rate zonal" centrifugations.
 After separating the protein/particles, the gradient is then fractionated and collected.
-In Biochemistry, ultra centrifugation is valuable for separating biomolecules and analyzing their physical properties.
+In biochemistry, ultracentrifugation is valuable for separating biomolecules and analyzing their physical properties.